Introduction

 Common Formatting Styles

 The safest approach is to mirror how you’re introduced in professional settings.
-If you’re a “Michael” who’s always been “Mike” at work, your resume should reflect that.
+If you’re a “anonymous person” who’s always been “anonymous person” at work, your resume should reflect that.
 Consider these clean, ATS-friendly options:

-• Quotation marks: First Name “Nickname” Last Name (e.g., Katherine “Kate” Lee)
+- Quotation marks: First Name “Nickname” Last Name (e.g., anonymous person “Kate” anonymous person)

-• Parentheses: First Name (Nickname) Last Name (e.g., Jonathan (Jon) Wong)
+- Parentheses: First Name (Nickname) Last Name (e.g., anonymous person (Jon) anonymous person)

 One caveat: If your nickname could be misread as informal (think “Bubba” or “Scooter”), stick with the quotation/ parentheses approach to maintain professionalism.